XLmT09/SingleAndMultiAgent/diary.md

 - Then, the next issue I encountered was that I could not lower the movement from 1 to something like 0.5.
 This is because pygame.rect.x and pygame.rect.y do not take in float values.
 If we pass them float values, it will just convert them into integers, meaning the player will stop (rounds down to 0) or continue working at normal speed (rounds up to 1).
   I found a "hacky" solution on StackOverflow to resolve this issue.
 Instead of changing the x/y values of a rect, I can update its centre coordinates, allowing for decimal input.
   But then this caused issues with collisions, and it felt like the player was walking through the maze.
 This is because I also had to change and update the hitbox rect and manipulate its centre values.

-<ins>**Unsolved Issues**</ins>

-- I got another problem after that which I will solve in week 7:
-  When the computer moves the player, the player sometimes freezes.
-I notice this happens when it tries to climb a ladder.

 ### Week 5